A ten week block covering the basics of GI medicine, with the following weekly themes:

 Upon completing the GIMDO Block, students should be able to:

-- Describe key events in the development of the GI, hepatic, biliary and pancreatic systems.
+- Describe key events in the development of the GI, hepatic, biliary and pancreatic systems and malformations that can occur.

 - Recognize key organs and structures in images from various modalities including selected abnormalities and disease states.